3C0D/obsidian-editor-full-screen/README.md

 ### Additional Features

 - **obsidian-typings**: This template automatically includes obsidian-typings, providing access to additional types not present in the official API.

-### SASS Support

-For SASS support, check out the `sass-ready` branch in the original template repository.
-Note that this feature is not included in the standard template and won't be automatically available in derived plugins.